 Let us look at the liquidation of a partnership which has been denied legal personality.
 In this case, there is no question of distribution of assets to the partners since they are already the owners of them.
 Rather, it is of a question of allocation.
 Each partner is allotted the value of his original contribution.
 Any excess of assets is allotted equally among the partners in the absence of any agreement to the contrary.
 If there are only partnership creditors, such as X in our previous illustration, their position will not be significantly different from the case of a partnership with legal personality.
 Partnership creditors may present their claims directly against the partners themselves.
 However, the denial of legal personality is a penalty imposed on A, B and C for their failure to register and publicize their partnership.
 It is not a penalty directed at X, who is a third party in good faith.
-In this situation A, B and C should not be allowed to use the lack of legal personality against X. Thus, if X wishes to treat the partnership as a normal one, that is, treat it as a legal person and sue it directly rather than the partners as individuals, he should be allowed to do so in spite of the fact that the partnership would not be allowed to sue in its own name.
+In this situation A, B and C should not be allowed to use the lack of legal personality against X. Thus, if X wishes to treat the partnership as a normal one, that is, treat it as a legal person and sue it directly rather than the partners as individuals, he should be allowed to use in its own name.
 On the other hand, X has the option to claim directly against the partners themselves.
 In either case, he will be able to satisfy his debt from all available assets.

 The real significance of a lack of legal personality lies in a situation where personal creditors of the partners are involved.
 Returning to our illustration, let us also suppose that A owes Y \$ 1,000 and that this is a debt which he incurred in his personal capacity.
 We saw previously that where a partnership has legal personality, a creditor of the partnership such as X would have priority over a creditor of one of the partners such as Y, as to partnership assets.
 But where there is no legal personality, we have seen, there are no "partnership assets" as such.
-The partners - not the partnership - own all assets and X's claim is against the partners - not the partners.
+The partners - not the partnership - own all assets and X's claim is against the partners - not the partnership.
+Thus, part of X's claim is against the personal assets of A, one of the partners.
 Y has exactly the same type of claim against the assets which A owns.
-Thus, even as regards the partnership assets, X no longer has a priority over Y. Although we have said that A, B and C, being responsible for the lack of registration, may not take advantage of the lack of legal personality assets of \$3,000.
-In fact, since there is no legal personality that each of the partners owns $\frac{1}{3}$ of this \$3000.
+Thus, even as regards the partnership assets, X no longer has a priority over Y. Although we have said that A, B and C, being responsible for the lack of registration, may not take advantage of the lack of legal personality against X, Y is not responsible for this situation.
+Therefore, he may take advantage of it and have the "partnership" treated as lacking legal personality.
+Let us assume again that our "partnership" has assets of \$3,000.
+In fact, since there is no legal person, the situation is really that each of the partners owns \(\frac{1}{3} \) of this \$3000.
 Thus, A has assets of \$1000.
-Against these assets, X has a claim of \$333 ( $\frac{1}{3}$ of his total claim against the "partnership") and Y has a claim of \$1000.
+Against these assets, X has a claim of \$333 (\frac{1}{3} \) of his total claim against the "partnership") and Y has a claim of \$1000.
 Assuming that A has no other assets, Y will ultimately receive 3/4 or \$750 (compared with \$666 in our previous example) while X will receive \$250.